Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Static population sampling

-We first restrict ourselves to two subpopulations where the baseline prevalence is higher in subpopulation $1$, i.e. $p_{1} > p_{2}$.
-Let $\psi_{j,n} : \bbR^n \to \{0,1\}$ denote the exact binomial test at significance level~$\alpha$ for the pair of hypotheses in~\eqref{hyp:static} using a sample of size $n$ from subpopulation~$j$.
-Denote the power of this test at significance level $\alpha$ under the alternative where~$q_j>p_j$ by~$\cP_\alpha(\psi_{j,n})$.
-We have the following result pertaining relative sampling efficiency between tests conducted on the two subpopulations: \begin{theorem} Let $n_2 \in\bbN$, and $p_2 \leq q_2 \leq 1/2$ be such that
+In this paper we show that the power curves in Figure~\ref{fig:power} can be meaningfully related.
+Our technical arguments must carefully account for the underlying non-monotonic nature of the exact binomial test power curve as a function of the sample size, which presents challenges for the sampling efficiency analysis.
+Denote the power of the binomial test~\eqref{eq:exact_bin_test} under the alternative where~$q_j>p_j$ by~$\cP(\psi_{j,n,\alpha})$.
+We have the following result pertaining relative sampling efficiency between tests conducted on two subpopulations: \begin{theorem} Consider the power of two exact binomial tests $\psi_{1,n_1,\alpha}$ and $\psi_{2,n_2,\alpha}$.
+Let $n_2 \in\bbN$, $p_2 \leq q_2 \leq 1/2$, $p_2 < p_1$, $\alpha \in (0,1)$, and $\cP(\psi_{2,n_2,\alpha})$ be such that

 If